The desperate situation the Edison phonograph business

 repeated play and its sound was too faint please the

-of both sides.
+the long-playing machines.
 All phonograph manufacturers were

 struggling come terms with the new radio environment and